Leadership Matters to Employees

 There are many benefits of giving praise to employees.
 Employees who feel respected and appreciated are far more likely to be motivated to continue to work well when their efforts are noticed because they feel they are making a difference.
 As a result they become more engaged in their work and are more committed to achieving business goals and objectives as a team.

 Unlike stress which releases the stress hormone cortisol into the body, praise can also cause a chemical reaction in the body.
-When a person hears something that makes them feel good, a burst of dopamine is released into the body.
+When an employee hears something from their leader that makes them feel good, a burst of dopamine is released into the body.
 Dopamine is a naturally occurring high associated with the feelings of pride, joy, satisfaction and well-being.

-So when you praise someone, it reinforces a good habit because they want to have that feeling again.
+When you praise someone, whether you are in a leadership role or not, this reinforces a good habit because the employee wants to have that feeling again.

 - Reinforces desired performance